DomenPozrl/TarockMasters/README.md

 ![alt text](https://github.com/DomenPozrl/TarockMasters/blob/main/Plots/All%20models%20playing%20with%202%20LBB.png)

 ### PLAYING VS SILICIJASTI TAROKIST
 Taking into account all of the tests presented above, we chose 1 best performing model for each state, action pair and played 100 games versus the program called Silicijasti tarokist.
 As shown in the plots below this is not nearly enough games.
-Some models didn't even get a game, where their cards were considered "great" or "good".
+Some models didn't even get a single game where their cards were considered "great" or "good".

 This plot shows overall average points per game.
 ![alt text](https://github.com/DomenPozrl/TarockMasters/blob/main/Plots/best%20performing%20models%20vs%20Silicijasti%20tarokist.png)